couchbaselabs/hands_on_n1ql/content/slide-1.md

 <b>Session Goals</b>

 * Enjoy a gentle introduction to N1QL
-* Focus on features familiar to SQL
+* Focus on features in common with SQL
 * Try it out!

 <pre id="example">